Do you have certain dishes or recipes that bring back vivid memories?

 - 1 pound chicken breast strips

-- Slice chicken breasts or filets in small pieces.
-Place in ziploc bag and douse with soy sauce and a splash of sesame oil.
+- Slice chicken breasts or filets into thin, small pieces.
+Place in a zippered bag and douse with soy sauce and sesame oil.
 Set aside.

-- Pour 1 tablespoon peanut oil in a very hot skillet.
+- Pour 1 tablespoon peanut or avocado oil into a very hot skillet.
 Brown chicken pieces.
 Don't stir them too much at first.
 Let them get nice and golden brown.
 If your skillet is not very big, do this in batches.
 Remove chicken and set aside.

-- Add another tablespoon of peanut oil to hot skillet.
-Saute green beans till they get a little toasty but are not overcooked or limp.
-Repeat with sliced mushrooms (optional).
+- Add another tablespoon of oil to your hot skillet.
+Saute green beans until they get a little toasty but are not overcooked or limp.

 - Sprinkle with 2 tablespoons toasted sesame seeds.
 Serve with short grain rice.